im-caelli/hugo-demo/readme.md

     1. `data-filter=".tactile"` where `tactile` is the category specified.
 This determines the lessons to filter.
 The `.` is important.
     2. The word `Tactile` in between the `<a>` represents the title displayed on the button
   - For **tags**, you would need to modify:
     1. `filter-tag-tactile` where `-tactile` is the category specified.
-It needs to match the string in #1 of the category example above.
+It needs to match the string in the category example above.
 This determines if it gets displayed when the tactile category is active.
     2. `data-filter=".clay"` where `clay` is the tag specified.
 This determines the lessons to filter.
 The `.` is important
     3. The word `Clay` in between the `<a>` represents the title displayed on the button
 - The categories / tags should match what is specified in the content file.